robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 relationship and also a network of relationships. (pg.
 75) <a href="#citation-38"><sup>38</sup></a>

-Wheeler et al. (1983) fond that a number of students who had plenty of friends and spent a lot of time with them  were still lonely becayse they talked about impersonal topics. (pg.
+Wheeler et al. (1983) fond that a number of students who had plenty of friends and spent a lot of time with them  were still lonely because they talked about impersonal topics. (pg.
 75) <a href="#citation-39"><sup>39</sup></a>

 Friendships were most often lose by individuals breaking such "third party